kyrylolvov/openai-app/README.md

 ### Featues

 - Storing ten last searches of user (can be easily increased) and automatically deleting duplicate
+- In-depth configuration of AI prompts and storage of saved configuration
+- Lighthouse Accessibility, Performance and Practices Audit Green Score
 - List of predefined prompts
-- In-depth configuration of AI prompts
-- Green Lighthouse Accessibility, Performance and Practices Audit Score
 - Dark theme

 ### Technolgies Used